 Takeaway

-Your skin is the largest organ in your body, so it’s bound to be sensitive occasionally.
+Sensitive skin is common and often linked to irritation, environmental triggers or underlying conditions.
 You may find that certain products or environmental factors cause you to get red, itchy or burning skin.
 However, there are medical conditions that can cause similar symptoms as well.

 Need help treating sensitive skin?